 You drive to the store to buy some items.
-But in the parking lot, a man you do not know begins to yell at you about money you supposedly owe.
-The man violently assaults you.
+But in the parking lot, a man you do not know begins to yell at you.
+He yells loudly that you supposedly owe him money.
+Then, the man violently assaults you.
 And you notice he is pulling out a knife.
 So, fearing for your life, you resist the attack and end up killing him.
 The government charges you with murder.
 But at the trial, your Minnesota self-defense attorney questions witnesses about what they saw and heard of the brief assault.
 The jury has reasonable doubt about the prosecution story of a murder to prevent collection of a debt.
 And the jury agrees with self-defense.
 The force used by you was reasonable under the circumstances of the attempted robbery.
 So the verdict is “Not-guilty.”

-Reasonable, necessary force in response to the apparent threat
+Reasonable, necessary force in response to apparent threat

 You can help yourself, and your self-defense attorney, by knowing the law.